maribuon/HattCI/README.md

 ##### HattCI: #####
-HattCI is C-implementation for identification of <i attC/i> sites in DNA sequences described in:
+HattCI is C-implementation for identification of <i attC /i> sites in DNA sequences described in:

 HattCI: Fast and Accurate attC site Identification Using Hidden Markov Models.
 Pereira, Mariana Buongermino; Wallroth, Mikael; Kristiansson, Erik; and Axelson-Fisk; Marina.
 Journal of Computational Biology.
 November 2016, 23(11): 891-902. doi:10.1089/cmb.2016.0024.